Chang-Li2019/MetaRNN/README.md

 ## Notes

-Supplementary Tables and model analyses associated with the publication are available under folders Data and Notebooks.
+- Supplementary Tables and model analyses associated with the publication are available under folders Data and Notebooks.

+- Tensorflow models of MetaRNN and MetaRNN-indel are available under Resources/Models, with names RNN_DNN_adam.h5 and RNN_DNN_indel_adam.h5, respectively.

+- The code for the MetaRNN pipeline, including data preparation and making predictions, is available under Resources/Pipeline.